Wrent/JSWithTruffle/README.md

 Basic unit tests can be found in TODO.

 ## Sources
 Implementation was based on [Brainfuck Truffle interpreter](https://github.com/japod/bf) and the insights from [Writing a Language in Truffle.
 Part 2: Using Truffle and Graal tutorial](http://cesquivias.github.io/blog/2014/12/02/writing-a-language-in-truffle-part-2-using-truffle-and-graal/) were used.
+Application uses Mozzila Nashorn as a JavaScript parser.